sudarshanjadhav2005/Airbnb-project/README.md

 ├── README.md               # Project overview
 ├── LICENSE                 # MIT License

+# Here are some key visualizations from the analysis:

 ## 📊Results

 The analysis produced several insights into the Paris Airbnb market and the effect of regulations: